St Andrew's Church, Plymouth: History

 The organ, the largest west of Bristol, was built by Rushworth and Dreaper to a design by George Harry Moreton, William Lloyd Webber and O. H. Peasgood.
 Dr Harry Moreton (1864–1961) was the organist of St Andrew's from 1885 to 1958.

 Blitz

 In March 1941, St Andrew's Parish Church was bombed and badly damaged.
 Amid the smoking ruins a headmistress nailed over the door a wooden sign saying simply Resurgam (Latin for I shall rise again), indicating the wartime spirit, a gesture repeated at other devastated European churches.
 That entrance to St Andrew's is still referred to as the "Resurgam" door and a carved granite plaque is now permanently fixed there.

 The Church was re-roofed and restored by Etchells and re-consecrated on 30 November 1957, St Andrew's Day.
 The restoration includes a new chancel as the old one had been made into a ruin.

+Stained glass by John Piper

+With all of the stained glass present in the church blown out during the blitz, in 1957, artist John Piper was commissioned to provide designs for a new window for the west tower.
+It was executed in glass by Piper's long-term collaborator, Patrick Reyntiens, and installed in 1962.
+On the back of this success, Piper and Reyntiens would be commissioned to provide another five windows for the church between 1963 and 1968, which together constitute one of the most comprehensive cycles of the artists' work anywhere.